 For more information on the English for Secondary Teachers major at WKU or to discuss whether the program is right for you, please contact:

 The major in English (reference # 561) for secondary teachers is intended for those seeking certification to teach in secondary schools in Kentucky.
 It requires a minimum of 55 semester hours of content courses and leads to a Bachelor of Arts degree.
 No minor or second major is required; however, the EST major requires an additional 34 hours of education courses specified by the College of Education and Behavioral Sciences, and certification is contingent upon additional state requirements.

-For students who arrived at WKU prior to the fall of 2014, please use the English for Secondary Teachers Advising Worksheet containing the general education requirements.
+For students arriving before fall of 2017, please use the English for Secondary Teachers Advising Worksheet containing the OLD requirements.

-For students arriving during the spring of 2015 and onward, please use the English for Secondary Teachers Advising Worksheet containing the colonnade requirements.
+For students arriving beginning fall of 2017, please use the English for Secondary Teachers Advising Worksheet containing the NEW requirements.